aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/introduction/1465-What, Why and How of Data Visualisation.md

 ### **Google Map Traffic visualization**

-The live traffic status in Google map is another simple example of what is possible through data visualization to make our life simple and easy.
-You can see the red colour indicating slow traffic area in the city on the map and blue colour indicating fast etc.
+The live traffic status in Google Maps is another simple example of what is possible through data visualization to make our life simple and easy.
+You can see the red color indicating slow traffic area in the city on the map and the blue color indicating fast etc.